SummaryRead the full fact sheet

 Air soft furnishings (upholstered furniture and bedding) outside in the sunshine and wind.
 Mattresses may be able to be cleaned by a specialist mattress repairer.
 It is almost impossible to get the smell of smoke out of feather pillows or foam.

 Wash affected clothing normally and air dry outside in the sunshine and wind.
-Persistent stains and smoke odour can be sometimes washed from clothing using four to six teaspoons of washing powder and one cup of household chlorine bleach added to four litres of water.
+Persistent stains and smoke odour can sometimes be washed from clothing using 4 to 6 teaspoons of washing powder and one cup of household chlorine bleach added to 4 litres of water.
 After washing, rinse clothes with clean water and dry well.